 Sweet Nutty/Oxidized Wines

-Perfect for syrups on desserts with nuts, caramel and vanilla ice cream.
+Perfect for syrups on desserts with nuts, caramel, and vanilla ice cream.

-This style of wine is almost always aged for a minimum of 10 years and the better, more viscous examples can be aged for nearly 40 years before opening.
+This style of wine is almost always aged for a minimum of 10 years and the better, more viscous examples for nearly 40 years before opening.
 These wines can be reduced a little to create a rich caramel-like sauce or, in some cases, can just be poured over your dessert.
 These wines can last about a month or so open in your fridge.

 - Tawny Port